Paul Schulz: Night of the Long Knives and later life

 On 30 June 1934 during the Night of the Long Knives, Strasser was killed along with dozens of Hitler's opponents.
 Schulz was arrested and taken to Gestapo headquarters.
-Then he was driven into the Grunewald Forest outside Potsdam near the village of Seddiner See where he was shot in the back.
+He was driven into the Grunewald Forest outside Potsdam near the village of Seddiner See where he was shot in the back.
 Schulz, seriously injured, fell to the ground and feigned death.

 When the assassins turned away to fetch a tarpaulin and remove the body, Schulz fled into the forest and managed to escape.
 For the next few days he stayed with a friend who, acting as an intermediary, obtained a guarantee of protection from Hitler in exchange for Schulz leaving Germany.
 Schulz left for Switzerland on 20 July 1934 and lived there as a businessman.
 He later moved to Athens in 1935, and in 1940 to Budapest.

 After the war, Schulz returned to West Germany.
 He was active as a businessman and ultimately managed a construction machinery plant in Neustadt an der Weinstrasse.
 In 1963 he died in Laichingen.